 Emotionally model for your child healthy expression of feelings as children take their cues from their parents.
 Describe how you cope with your distressing emotions to your child (i.e., When I feel scared when something bad happens to me, I talk about it with someone who makes me feel safe or I take three deep breaths).

 Ensure stability by continuing to adhere to your child’s daily routine.
 This will provide them with a sense of reassurance and safety during a chaotic time.
-Engaging in a daily routine is not meant to ignore what has happened, rather to continue to provide the child with structure, stability, and predictability.
+Engaging in a daily routine is not meant to ignore what has happened, but rather to continue to provide the child with structure, stability and predictability.